-If gateway authentication is successful, SPS connects to the RADIUS server.
-Then SPS requests the second authentication factor from the user and sends it to the RADIUS server for verification.
+If gateway authentication is successful, SPS connects the inWebo server to check which authentication factors are available for the user.
+Then SPS requests the second authentication factor from the user.

-- 6. If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
-(Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to the user.) - Alternatively, the RADIUS server can request Access-Challenge response.
-The challenge is displayed to the user and they have to respond to the challenge.
-After a successful response, the user can start working.
-In RSA SecurID, this process is used for next token mode.
-This means that if the password is entered incorrectly several times, two subsequent RSA SecurID tokens have to be entered for a successful authentication. - 7.
+- For OTP-like authentication factors, SPS requests the OTP from the user, and sends it to the inWebo server for verification. - For the inWebo push notification factor, SPS asks the inWebo server to check if the user successfully authenticated on the inWebo server. - 6.
+If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
+(Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to the user.) - 7.
 If the user opens a new session within a short period, they can do so without having to perform multi-factor authentication again.
 After this configurable grace period expires, the user must perform multi-factor authentication to open the next session.

-For details, see [authentication cache] on page 21.
+For details, see [authentication_cache] on page 21.